Elie-A-98/yeager-dapp/README.md

 ### 1.3 Run the application using docker

 Docker images are the easier and faster way to run the application.
-I have uploaded the images to a private docker hub repository but i can't grant access to specific emails, I instead have to make the repository public.

-So you have to build the docker images yourself and run them.
+In the future docker compose should be used to automate the process but for now i am running 2 containers manually

-Please make sure you have docker installed.
+Please follow these steps to build and run the containers.

 1. Go to `backend/api/Dockerfile` and update the env variables with your values (on line 45)